AaronDobbe/wl3-randomizer/README.md

   * **Random object palettes:** If checked, the color palettes of all enemies and other in-level objects will be randomized.
   * **Random chest palettes:** If checked, the colors of the four chest/key pairs will be randomized.
 (This is only cosmetic - the keys and chests will functionally remain as they normally are.)
   * **Skip cutscenes:** If checked, all cutscenes that would play after collecting a treasure are removed from the game.
 In addition, you can skip the opening cutscene and the pre-final-battle cutscene with the B button.
 (Tutorials cannot be skipped just yet.)
 If you already know what all the treasures do, this can remove a lot of downtime from the gameplay.
+  * **Reveal secret paths:** Reveals all hidden passageways to the player.
+Highly recommended for your first few runs, even if you're familiar with the game.
+Many of these are rather unknown, and had applications only in Time Attack until now.
   * **Music shuffle:** Affects the game music.
       * **Off:** Music will not be affected.
       * **On:** The soundtrack will be shuffled, so that every track appears exactly as many times as it appeared in the original game.